Computational-Plant-Science/Root_Image_Segmentation/README.md

 The data can be found in the folder "data/root_data."

 # Data Augmentation
 For the initial experiment, the training data consists of 30 3456x5184 images, which were augmented using ImageDataGenerator to feed a deep learning neural network.
+However, here are 10 images (a total of 20 images including original and mask images) that have been published for testing purposes.

 For more details, refer to preProcess.py.